 |Toaster (650W)||100 Minutes||2 Hours|

 |Portable Refrigerator (70W)||15 Hours||20 Hours|

 *Based on efficiency numbers may vary.
 It is just a rough idea

 With Bluetti you can run an appliance for a long duration because of battery capacity.
-But Yeti has a surge capacity of 3000W that can help you turn on power appliance at least for some short duration.
+But Yeti has a surge capacity of 3000W that can help you turn on power appliances at least for a short duration.

 Yeti 1000 Vs. Bluetti EB150: Which one to consider

 Even though both of these battery stations are similar in features, there are some significant differences in technical aspects and pricing.
 Also, Goal Zero Yeti 1000 is a smart device that lets you control it via your smartphone.
 This is a cool feature most of the other batteries lack.
 Consider the following points before buying the products.

 - You are looking for an affordable generator

 - Need to charge faster & easy to carry around